sebasfalcone/better-work-notes/Dessign_Patterns.md

 > High-level classes shouldn't depend on low-level classes.
 Both should depend on abstraction.
 Abstraction shouldn't depend on details.
 Details should depend on abstraction.

 When designing software, you can make a distinction between two levels of classes:
-- **Low-level classes**: implement basic operations such as working with a disk, transferring data over a network, connection to a DB, etc.
+- **Low-level classes**: Implements basic operations such as working with a disk, transferring data over a network, connections to a DB, etc.
-- **High-level classes**: Contain complex business logic that directs low-level classes to do something.
+- **High-level classes**: Contains complex business logic that directs low-level classes to do something.

 Sometimes you design low-level classes first and then start on the high-level ones.
 This is common when you start to develop a prototype and you're not sure what's possible at the higher level because low-level stuff isn't yet implemented or clear.
 With this approach, business logic classes tend to become dependent on primitive low-level classes.

-This principle suggest changing the direction of this dependency:
+This principle suggests changing the direction of this dependency:
 1. Describe the **interface** for low-level operations that high-level classes rely on, preferably in business terms.
     - Example: The business logic should call a method `openReport(file)` rather than a series of methods `openFile(x)`, `readBytes(n)`, `closeFile(x)`.
 These interfaces count as high-level ones.
 2. Make the high-level classes dependent on those interfaces, instead of on concrete low-level classes.